Woodley Park (Washington, D.C.): History

+The Woodley Park Community Association was established to support the in-town neighborhood quality of life in Woodley Park.

+In May 2015, the CEO and president of American Iron Works and his wife, son, and housekeeper were tortured and murdered in their Woodley Park mansion.

+Geography

-Woodley Park is a neighborhood in Northwest, Washington, DC.
-It is bounded on the north by Woodley Road and Klingle Road, on the east by the National Zoo and Rock Creek Park, on the south by Calvert Street, on the southwest by Cleveland Avenue, and on the west by 34th Street.
+It is bounded on the north by Woodley Road and Klingle Valley Trail, on the east by the National Zoo and Rock Creek Park, on the south by Calvert Street, on the southwest by Cleveland Avenue, and on the west by 34th Street.

 Adjoining neighborhoods are Cleveland Park to the north, Mount Pleasant and Adams Morgan to the east, Kalorama to the south, Woodland-Normanstone Terrace to the southwest, and Massachusetts Heights to the west.